-4 MED408 Environmental Education 3
+,

+Elective

+4 MOOCs 4

 Specialization-I

-7 () MED 410 (any one of the following) 2
+(any one of the following )

-5(a) MED410 Elementary Education 3

-in India: Concerns and
+5(a) MED408 Elementary Education in India: Concerns and Prospects 3

-5(b) MED412 Prospects Secondary Education in India: 3
+5(b) MED410 Secondary Education in India: 2

-3(0) WIED412 Concerns and Prospects 3

-Concerns and Prospects
+5(0) Concerns and Prospects .5

-Specialization- II 3

-(any one of the following)
+Specialization- II (any one of the following ) 3

-6(a) MED414 Comparative Education.
+6(a) MED412 Comparative Education.

-C(1) MED 416 Ti di la Aliini

-6(b) MED416 Educational Administration,
+6(b) MED414 EducationalAdministrationManagement and Leadership.
+2

-6(0) MED410 Management and Leadership.
-Inclusive Education and Inclusion.
+6(c) MED416 Inclusive Education and Inclusion.

-6(c) MED418 inclusive Education and inclusion.

-6(d) MED420 Educational Technology.
+6(d) MED418 Educational Technology.

-6(e) MED422 Education, Value and Human
+6(e) MED420 Education, Value and Human Development.

-Development.

-6(f) MED424 Education for Sustainable
+6(f) MED422 Education for Sustainable Development.

-Development.

-6(g) MED426 Social Theory of Education: Issues and Trends
+6(g) MED424 Social Theory of Education: Issues and Trends

-6(h) MED428 Continuing Professional Development
+6(h) MED426 Continuing Professional Development of Teachers

-of Teachers

-6(i) MED430 Education, Culture and Diversity
+6(i) MED428 Education, Culture and Diversity

-6(j) MED432 Gender, Education and Society
+6(j) MED430 Gender, Education and Society

-Total Theory credits 18
+Total Theory credits 19

-of Practical Courses
+Course Code Practical Course of Practical Courses

-7 Practical Course A

-7 MED450 Dissertation Critical Use of ICT in Education 4
+7 MED450 Dissertation 4

-8 MED452 Critical Use of ICT in Education NCC/NSS 3 2
+8 MED452 Critical Use of ICT in Education 3

+NCC/NSS 2

 Total Practical Credits 9

-Total Fractical Credits Total Semester Credits 2 7
+Total Semester Credits 28

-41

-NCC/NSS can be completed in any semester from Semester 1 - Semester 4.
+MOOC\-A list of MOOCs will be provided by the University School of Education, GGSIPU.
+Students are required to successfully complete one of such prescribed MOOCs in order to get requisite number of credits and marks. \\NCC/NSS can be completed in any semester from Semester 1 - Semester 4.
 It will be evaluated internally.
 The credit for this will be given after fourth Semester for the students enrolled from the session 2021-22 onwards. # NUES (Non University Examination System).